simonzabrocki/SimulationDashboard/README.md

 ## Project Structure

-The project structure is for the same as for 1.Main: gggi-simtool except the simulation tool menu.
+The project structure is for the same as for  1.Main branch :2020 index & gggi-similation tools except the simulation tool menu.

 # Roadmap